telerik/winforms-docs/controls/pivotgrid/customizing-appearance/formatting-appearance.md

 ## CellFormatting

-Using the **CellFormatting** event you can also set various properties of the **PivotGridCellElement** to modify its appearance.
+Using the **CellFormatting** event you can also set various properties of the **PivotCellElement** to modify its appearance.
 The following example colors the cells in August in Blue color and those in November in Green color:

 >caption Figure 1: Formatting Pivot Data Cells